If you think you can or you think you can’t, either way you are right.

 Eric Jay Toll Reporter-Phoenix Business Journal

-Three public-private partnership groups have been short-listed by Arizona Department of Transportation for the contract to design, build and maintain the 22-mile final leg of Loop 202.
+Arizona Department of Transportation is looking for teams to design, build and maintain the $1.8 billion South Mountain extension of Loop 202.

-Eric covers economic development, banking and finance, infrastructure, transportation and utilities.
+Eric covers economic development, banking and finance, infrastructure, transport

 View my listings and my profile at: